danikobrick/gened1187-finalproject/README.md

 4. FER_OTHER_models.ipynb: contains autoencoder, ResNet, basic VGG, and other forms of VGG fine-tuned models

 Run the FER_data notebook first to download the data into your Drive, then you can run notebooks 2-4.

+The folder fer-2013 contains all of the data from processing, the best checkpoints, and the stored paths.
+This is essentially what would be created when you run all the code.
+You can upload this folder to your Drive, and that way the code can use the cached paths.
+The models, however, would still take a long time to run.